fridaysystems/inventory-presser/readme.txt

 = 3.7.0 =
 * [Added] A new attribute, size, is added to the `[invp-inventory-grid size="one-fourth"]` shortcode.
 The size specifies how big each thumbnail in a row will be rendered.
 * [Changed] The Order By Post Meta widget now has a prettier form without ugly post meta key names.
 The widget should still be renamed to something like Vehicle Sort Controls in the future.
+* [Removed] The list of fields by which vehicles can be sorted in listings page by default has been pruned to remove fields that don't make sense as sort fields.

 = 3.6.1 =
 * [Changed] Updated the AutoCheck button to the latest SVG version